jubra97/speedos/README.md

 ## Project Structure & Architecture

 The project is split into the following packages: *core*, *evaluation* and *scripts*.
-The *core* package is the functional core of our project - it contains the reverse engineered model of Spe_ed and all of the different player algorithms (agents); the *evaluation* package contains everything that can be used to evaluate agents; the *scripts* package contains application oriented scripts, such as a script for the online execution of our agents.
+The *core* package is the functional core of our project - it contains a model of Spe_ed and all of the different player algorithms (agents); the *evaluation* package contains everything that can be used to evaluate agents; the *scripts* package contains application oriented scripts, such as a script for the online execution of our agents.
 The figure below shows the dependency hirarchy between the upper mentioned packages.
 The basic idea behind the structure is that a user can simply extend or use the scripts and evaluation tools without having to worry about the concrete *core*-implementation.

 <p align="center"><img src="https://user-images.githubusercontent.com/72612967/115119802-8afc9d80-9faa-11eb-83df-6a6872fc4228.png" /></p>

 The *model* can be viewed as a black-box replica of the game Spe_ed.
 It provides the exact same interfaces as the original so that algorithms can use both game instances without any adjustments.
 The model is created within the agent-based modelling framework [Mesa](https://mesa.readthedocs.io/en/master/) which provides additional tools for visualization and data science.
 A simplified class diagram of the model architecture can be seen in the figure below.
 Most importantly it contains the *SpeedModel* and an abstract *SpeedAgent*.
-The *SpeedModel* implements game rules and is used to control the execution of a game instance (e.g. run or step forward).
-An instance of the *SpeedModel* class is mainly used by Muli-Minimax-agents to simulate future actions.
+The *SpeedModel* implements game rules and is used to control the execution of a game instance (e.g. create, run or step forward).
+An instance of the *SpeedModel* class is mainly used by Muli-Minimax-agents to simulate future actions and scenarios.
 The *SpeedAgent* class provides the abstract method *act(state)*.
 Every functional agent is a subclass of *SpeedAgent* that implements this function. *act* receives a game state and returns an action.
-A detailed description of the game state and possible actions can be found in the [InformatiCup repository](https://github.com/informatiCup/InformatiCup2021).
-In case you want to implement an agent yourself, you could also take a look at [agents](https://github.com/jubra97/speedos/blob/Readme/src/core/agents.py) that we already implemented.
+A detailed description of the game state format and possible actions can be found in the [InformatiCup repository](https://github.com/informatiCup/InformatiCup2021).
+In case you want to implement an agent yourself, you could also take a look at [agents](https://github.com/jubra97/speedos/blob/Readme/src/core/agents.py) we already implemented.

 <p align="center"><img src="https://user-images.githubusercontent.com/72612967/115124512-f3f00f80-9fc2-11eb-947a-0dd8c7e343ea.png" /></p>

+The [res folder] contains evaluation results and recorded games from the original game.
+These records are mainly used to test the model and make sure that it functions exactly like the original game.
+All other core software parts are also tested with unit tests.
+Tests are placed in a subfolder (called *tests*) within the respectively tested source folder - as its standard for python unit tests.
+Over  core is covered

 ## Getting Started